Industrial/Organizational Psychology (PhD) – STEM Designated Degree Program

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.

-The Graduate School requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
+The Office of Graduate Admissions requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
 Applicants must have a bachelor’s degree in psychology OR a minimum of 12 undergraduate credits in psychology, including a course in statistics and a laboratory experimental course.
 Please note: an introductory course in psychology does not count toward the minimum credit requirement, though it might be needed as a pre-requisite to other psychology courses.
 Students demonstrating a strong background in psychology and behavioral research will be given priority.

 Applicants with non-U.S. degrees, please visit the International Applicants page to review the U.S. degree equivalency information.